mprevot/ReviewNdepend/README.md

 Ndepend's audience is definitely middle-senior, lead, architects, as well as more business close people.

-Ndepend is definitely a companion to-have for a full range positions of software centric businesses, with metrics ranging from code-close metrics to management / time / money / business metrics, the diversity of presentations of those metrics.
+Ndepend is definitely a companion to-have for a full range of positions of software centric businesses, with metrics ranging from code-close metrics to management / time / money / business metrics, the diversity of presentations of those metrics.

 ## Ideas of future evolution of Ndepend